2018 American Cup: Notable competitors

 Senior winner Haleigh Bryant would go on to win the 2020 Nastia Liukin Cup.
-Additionally she was the 2021 NCAA champion on vault.
+Additionally she was the 2021 NCAA champion on vault and 2024 NCAA all-around champion.
 Senior competitor Natalie Wojcik would go on to win the balance beam title at the 2019 NCAA Championships.

-Junior bronze medalist Faith Torrez, alongside fellow juniors Olivia Greaves and Kailin Chio, would go on to make the USA national team.
+Junior bronze medalist Faith Torrez would go on to become the 2026 NCAA all-around champion.
+Fellow juniors Olivia Greaves and Kailin Chio, along with Torrez, would go on to make the USA national team, with Chio winning the vault title at the 2025 NCAA Championships and being the all-around runner-up behind Torrez in 2026.